gutsyfrogcl/faeria-event-log-proposal/README.md

 # Faeria event log proposal (WIP)

 To ease the task of measuring the performance of a Faeria player and their decks, an automated tracking mechanism is desired.

-Creating an API to provide statistics and match replays would be the ideal solution, but it can be too much too ask.
-Instead,  this document proposes an event log to be parsed by 3rd party tools created by the community.
+An API providing statistics and match replays is the ideal solution but, given the amount of effort necessary, it may not be feature of high priority for the Faeria development team.
+Instead, this document proposes a client side event log that can be parsed by 3rd party tools created by the community.

+The events can be incrementally added in new patches of the client, providing new levels of detail.
+For example:

+* Iteration 1: Add an event for a match ending, indicating the winner.
+This makes possible to track the winrate of a player.
+* Iteration 2: Add an event for a match starting.
+By substracting the timestamps of the match ending and starting events, it's possible to track match duration.
+* Iteration 3: Add an event for card draws.
+This makes possible to deduce the archetypes of the decks being played.
+* Future iterations: Add events for cards played, lands created, etc. Until the information is enough to re-play full matches.

 ## Log format